 Authenticate all emails for me

-This is the default setting for every client in your account, and it's the simplest option because you don't need to do anything.
+This is the default setting for every client in your account, and is the simplest option because you don't need to do anything.

 On this setting the authentication methods, DKIM and SPF, are set up for you meaning you authorize our servers to send email on your behalf.
 The emails still look like they're coming from you because you set your own From address, as shown here:

 Note: Certain email clients, such as Outlook and Gmail, will add extra sender details to the "From" field, as shown in the example below: